UBC Gunn IMS Needling Review

 - includes:

-• attendance at both in-person sessions (Part 2 AND Part 3) and
+- attendance at both in-person credentialling sessions (Level 1 AND Level 2) and

-• a current UBC Gunn IMS manual, and
+- a current UBC Gunn IMS manual for the selected levels, and